BrockBloomquist/message-me/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Overview
+This project was developed in order to demonstrate the ability to manipulate the DOM through a WebSocket channel in Hotwire Turbo's streams, broadcasts and frames.

+## This project was developed with:

-* Ruby version
+* Ruby 3.2.2

-* System dependencies

-* Configuration
+* Rails 7.1.3.2

-* Database creation
+* SQLite3

-* Database initialization
+* SemanticUI

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* JQuery

+### Linter
-* ...
+* Rubocop